 Wherever you are in your career journey, you’ve probably had that odd moment of thinking about what might have been.
-Perhaps you’re fantasizing about moving along in your career and opening the door to new skills or new opportunities.
+Perhaps you’re fantasizing about moving along in your career and opening the door to new skills or opportunities.
 Or, you may even be considering a new career path altogether by deciding to make a career change.

-In fact, very few of us talk seriously about changing our careers, and even fewer actually go ahead and do it.
+Very few of us talk seriously about changing our careers, and even fewer go ahead and do it.
 This is understandable when you remember how much of our identities we put into what we do for a living and how much of our lifestyle depends on a steady and sufficient income source.

 Unmistakable Signs Indicating You Should Make a Career Change

 1. You’re Bored and Lack Passion

-Let’s face it: everyone gets bored from time to time, even those in the most creative and challenging roles.
-Boredom isn’t always a bad thing, either; it can be a useful way of measuring our life experiences.
-After all, how would we know if something is interesting or engaging if we’ve never experienced boredom?
+Let’s face it: everyone gets bored occasionally, even in the most creative and challenging roles.
+Boredom isn’t always bad; it can be a helpful way of measuring our life experiences.
+After all, how would we know if something is exciting or engaging if we’ve never experienced boredom?

 2. Your Career is Not Challenging

 It’s often tempting to view life as a running race, keeping your eye on the finish line.
 In reality, it’s more of an obstacle course, and many of these obstacles will present as enjoyable challenges.
-Human beings thrive on these tasks—many of our sports and hobbies revolve around tasks and rewards.
+Humans thrive on these tasks—many sports and hobbies revolve around functions and rewards.

 Not being challenged in their job is why people leave ‘easy money’ jobs and often fail to thrive in work environments where they meet little or no resistance in their day-to-day work.
 Humans don’t do well if they’re treated like numbers.
 If your role or boss isn’t giving you enough responsibility or challenges in your role, it might be time to move on and make a career change.

 3. Your Current Career or Job is Not Meeting Your Goals